 VR or no VR ?

 The camp of non-VR enthusiasts is pointing to the failure of 3D as a sign of things to come.
-And that are not entirely wrong.
+And they are not entirely wrong.
 One of the biggest shortcomings of 3D was not offering tools for consumers to easily create their own.
-They were just spectators of content created by rich and elite technology-powered others.
+They were just passive spectators of content created by rich and elite technology-powered others.
 In the visual space, it doesn’t matter how great a new technology is if the content is not compelling.
 And for this to happen, everyone should be allowed to participate in its creation.
 This is what could kill the nascent VR space.
 If 2017 doesn’t offer easy, affordable and practical tools for everyone to create VR, it will follow in the path of 3D.

 As 2017 will see places to consume VR extend ( Instagram, Snapchat, Pinterest), it will need to let everyone participate in its creation.
 After all, Instagram or Snapchat would have never been successful if all our phones did not carry a camera.
 Sure there is a few hand-held 360 cameras but quite frankly, who carries them all the time?
 If VR capture doesn’t make it into our mobile this year, there is little chance it will grow as a popular as Mark Zuckerberg would like it to be.